 Research shows that over 60% of drivers have got behind the wheel even when they knew they were too tired to drive which is incredibly dangerous.
 After all, a lack of sleep can do a lot of damage to your cognition and being awake for 18 hours has a similar effect of a blood alcohol level of 0.5.
 In fact, science tells us that it may actually be somewhat safer to drive under the influence of alcohol because you can still react to danger, even if it is at a slower pace, whereas drowsy drivers are often so focussed on staying awake that they forget about the road all together.
 With this said, driving drunk is still an illegal and very dangerous activity that shouldn’t be carried out under any circumstances.

 When you are tired your brain starts to become fuzzy and this leads to impairments in essential driving requirements such as memory, cognition, processing and reaction time.
 Ultimately, a reduction in these skills can lead to mistakes that comes with serious consequences so if you are tired behind the wheel, you should always stop the vehicle until you are alert enough to continue.
-To find out more information about driving safely, get in contact with a member of the V12 team today and ask about our used cars range!
+To find out more information about driving safely, get in contact with a member of the V12 team today and ask about our 2nd hand cars for sale across the UK!